DestinationHome/PlayStation-Home-Master-Archive/README.md

 * http://playstationhome.jp/
 * https://www.jp.playstation.com

-For more information about the origin of this archive of PlayStation Home, you can refer to the original source [here](https://archive.org/details/psm_home_archive_2015_04_01) at archive.org.

-## Information about this archive:
+## General information about this archive:

 As of 7/19/2021, this archive/repo contains 188GB's `202,593,148,213 bytes` worth of Home Data.
 This archive contains the following data information: